-User generated content can be store on-premise or in a ServisBOT customer’s private cloud if required due to security or regulation.
-Our Chat History Server provides secure storage of all conversations with end-users.
-We provide this through docker containers and images that can be deployed in any infrastructure so that the data and the application is under our customer’s control.
+User generated content can be stored on-premise or in a ServisBOT customer’s private cloud if required due to security or regulation.
+Our Chat History Server (CHS) provides secure storage of all conversations with end-users.

 Adjust the settings to match any alternate requirements that you have.

-Once you have the docker container running the main application, you can test the application / database configuration by sending a POST request to the following url.
+Once you have the docker container running the main application, you can test the application / database configuration by sending a request to

 If you have purchased this add-on for ServisBOT, reach out to your customer care representative with the URL or domain where your CHS can be reached.

 Once everything is configured user generated content will be persisted in your CHS instead of ServisBOT. * Test one of your bots, if you do no have one created yet, follow Getting Started Docs * Review the Chat History * Log into your mysql instance and review the data stored in the messages_v1 table